In this article:

 Your LawVu Organization Administrator is typically your General Counsel, Head of Legal Operations, or Legal Team Leader, so request an invitation from them if you need access.

-NOTE: We can also confirm whether you have been invited to LawVu or not.
+REMEMBER: We can also confirm whether you've been invited to LawVu.
 Simply launch the live chat available at the bottom right corner of this page to contact one of the Support Team.

 1. SSO activation